Want To Merge Your ‘Fortnite’ Accounts? Here’s How To On Xbox One, PS4, Nintendo Switch, PC, And Mobile

 - You’ll need access to all email addresses that are associated with accounts you wish to merge.

-- If you have duplicate third-party login like Facebook on both your primary and secondary account, the secondary login will be unlinked.
+- If you have duplicate third-party logins like Facebook on both your primary and secondary account, the secondary login will be unlinked.
 You can unlink it prior to merging.

 - Battle Royale will allow you to merge all cosmetic items.
-Save the World will allow you to merge Llamas, Defenders, Heroes, Schematics, Survivors, XP, Evolution and Perk Materials.
+Save the World will allow you to merge Llamas, Defenders, Heroes, Schematics, Survivors, XP, Evolution, and Perk Materials.

 - Other Items such as Unreal Marketplace items, Creative Islands, and Save The World account level and progress will not be merged over from your secondary account.